-Want to stay on the path sustainably?
+Want to stay on the path of change?

-- Part 2: Monday, October 22, 2018
+- Part 2: Monday, September 21, 2020

-- Part 4: Monday, November 5, 2018
+- Part 4: Monday, September 28, 2020

 Pay what you can.
-Yes, really.

 Your answer is the amount you’ll pay—your choice.
-Or, if your finances are precarious, please accept this class as a gift from me.
+Donations average $50-125, but anyone can take part at any amount.
+If your finances are precarious, please accept this class as a gift from me.